einsteinpy/einsteinpy/docs/source/metric.rst

   * :math:`g_{ij} = 0` when :math:`i{\neq}j`

 We can see the off-diagonal component of the metric to be equal to `0` as it is an orthogonal coordinate system, i.e. all the axis are perpendicular to each other.
-However it is not always the case.
-For example, a euclidean space defined by vectors `i`, `j` and `j+k` is a flat space but the metric tensor would surely contain off-diagonal components.
+However, it is not always the case.
+For example, a Euclidean space defined by vectors `i`, `j` and `j+k` is a flat space but the metric tensor would surely contain off-diagonal components.

 Notion of Curved Space
 ----------------------
 Imagine a bug travelling across a 2-D paper folded into a cone.
-The bug can't see up and down, so he lives in a 2d world, but still he can experience the curvature, as after a long journey, he would come back at the position where he started.
-For him space is not infinite.
+The bug can't see up and down, so he lives in a 2-D world.
+But still, he can experience the curvature because, after a long journey, he would come back at the position where he started.
+For him, space is not infinite.

-Mathematically, curvature of a space is given by Riemann Curvature Tensor, whose contraction is Ricii Tensor, and further contraction yields a scalar called Ricci Scalar of Curvature Scalar.
+Mathematically, the curvature of space is given by Riemann Curvature Tensor, whose contraction is Ricci Tensor, and further contraction yields a scalar called Ricci Scalar of Curvature Scalar.

 Straight lines in Curved Space
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Imagine driving a car on a hilly terrain keeping the steering absolutely straight.
-The trajectory followed by the car, gives us the notion of geodesics.
+The trajectory followed by the car gives us the notion of geodesics.
 Geodesics are like straight lines in higher dimensional(maybe curved) space.

 Mathematically, geodesics are calculated by solving set of differential equation for each space(time) component using the equation: